Stories

 Yes, aim to hand over as much as possible to local teams, but at the same time the aim is to work out what’s best for the country.

-Hand over the high cost, lower complexity work
+Transfer the high cost, lower complexity work to country teams.

 This is the training, deployment, level 1 and level 2 support, along with the management of these functions and of everyday users of the system (which always has to be done by local staff).